tarwn/lessthandot-hugo/blogs/content/posts/2014-02-17-sql-saturday-madison-pre-con-make-me-a-tuning-believer.md

 </p>

 <p style="padding-left: 30px">
   Come to this class to build your query and execution plan tuning skills from beginning to end.
-We’ll focus on the everyday DBA’s and developer’s needs for tuning, and build up to more advanced methods which can be taken directly to work and bring immediate improvements in performance.
+We'll focus on the everyday DBA's and developer's needs for tuning, and build up to more advanced methods which can be taken directly to work and bring immediate improvements in performance.
 </p>

 <p style="padding-left: 30px">